FYS and Library Assignment Ideas

 - Use a major newspaper from one of the databases listed below to find an article published on the date of their birth.
-Determine: name of the president; major national issue or concern; name of significant entertainer, etc. (While we don’t have the Record listed, we do have archives of all old issues so they could find an article regarding the campus on their date of birth – this (The Record) is becoming available online).
+Determine: name of the president; major national issue or concern; name of significant entertainer, etc.

 - Locate at least two lengthy reviews of books, films, recordings, etc., connected to the course.
 Compare the two reviews and discuss any biases displayed by the reviewers, as well as any misrepresentations or inaccuracies you find in the review.
 (JSTOR or Academic Search Premier)

 - Another take on the above assignment is to have students locate and check-out one of the books included in the bibliography section of an assigned book.
 Have them use the library’s databases to find a review of their chosen book.
 Bring the book to class and provide an oral summary of the book review.